What Is an Alcohol Abuse Hotline or Helpline Number?

-Whether you are in the midst of an alcohol-related problem, or if you are acting on behalf of a loved one struggling with alcohol use, a phone call to an addiction helpline is a good way to place yourself in touch with someone experienced with alcohol use and dependency issues.
-There are many questions concerning drug- and alcohol-related issues that can start to be addressed with a hotline call.
-Furthermore, hotline staff will be able to connect those in need with a number of treatment centers that treat alcohol use disorders either locally or elsewhere in the country.
+If you or a loved one needs information and support, a phone call to an alcohol addiction helpline is a good way to get in touch with someone who can help you find the resources you need to begin recovery.
+There are many questions concerning drug- and alcohol-related issues that can start to be addressed with an alcohol helpline call.
+Hotline staff will be able to connect those in need with a number of alcohol addiction treatment centers that treat alcohol use disorder.

-- Often drinking alcohol more or in larger amounts than intended.
+- Drinking alcohol in larger amounts than intended.

 - Craving alcohol.